Kennethnovikov100/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clean, maintainable code first; optimize only when necessary and after profiling.
 Remember that simplicity, clarity, and readability enhance collaboration, reduce bugs, and improve long-term efficiency."

 In more detail but still concise: Always strive to write code that is easy to understand and modify.
 Efficiency is crucial, but not at the expense of clarity and adaptability.
 Prioritize problem-solving correctness and good design initially, as over-optimizing early can lead to unnecessary complexity and potential issues that are harder to debug or evolve with changing requirements.

+# 2024-01-25
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clear, maintainable code first; optimize only when necessary and after profiling.
+Remember that simplicity, readability, and correctness are often more crucial than micro-optimizations."

+In essence, this quote from computer scientist Donald Knuth reminds us that striving to optimize code too early can lead to unnecessary complexity and bugs.
+It's better to write straightforward, easy-to-understand code initially and worry about optimizing for performance when it's proven to be a bottleneck through measurement and analysis.